DIS is me

 "During the treatment you learn that you are now allowed to talk about your experiences.
 But can you be open about your diagnosis at all, when there is so much stigma attached to it?"

-When the idea was just born, Anne made a short clip about the origin of the project DIS is me (English subtitels available).
+When the idea was just born, Anne made a short clip about the origin of the project DIS is me (click below to watch the video on YouTube, and find the English subtitels in the video settings).